-Some of these beautiful islands have black sand beaches that are a result of the erupting volcanos in the vicinity.
+Some of these beautiful islands have black sand beaches resulting from the erupting volcanos in the vicinity.
 There are also beaches with blindingly white sand and even those with pebbles and rocks.

 However, some of the most beautiful stretches of sea are those where you can’t swim.
 The ocean has eaten away at Hawaii’s coast for centuries, leaving behind steep and jagged cliffs, which are completely breathtaking.

-Take a few pictures, hike along them, or just take a moment to enjoy the sight.
+Take a few pictures, hike along them, or take a moment to enjoy the sights.

-Just past the varying and beautiful shorelines of Hawaii is an even more beautiful and unique habitat.
+Just past Hawaii’s varying and beautiful shorelines is an even more beautiful and distinctive habitat.
 Hawaii is surrounded by some of the most vibrant wildlife in the world.

-If you go a little further out into the ocean, you’ll get to have an up close experience with the local dolphins.
+If you go a little further out into the ocean, you’ll have an up-close experience with the local dolphins.
 Or, you can scuba and snorkel and get to know the many bright and varied species of fish that call the islands home.

 This list has already mentioned snorkeling and scuba diving several times, but those aren’t the only activities you can do in Hawaii.
-In fact, one of the most popular out-of-water things to do in Hawaii is hiking.
+One of the most popular out-of-water things to do in Hawaii is hiking.

-Hawaii’s landscape is so rich, that sometimes it’s just better to see it up close and personal.
+Hawaii’s landscape is so rich that sometimes it’s better to see it up close and personal.

 You can hike along the Kalalau trail, a favorite for locals and visitors.
-It twists and turns along the coast, near cliffs that overlook the ocean.
+It twists and turns along the coast, near cliffs overlooking the ocean.
 Although you will want to be careful during heavy rains as the trail can flood quickly.

-Another popular option is Waimea canyon, though with all the beautiful streams and waterfalls along the trail, you might be tempted to stop for a swim, instead.
+Another popular option is Waimea canyon, though, with all the beautiful streams and waterfalls along the trail, you might want to stop for a swim instead.

-There are plenty of adventures available on Hawaii.
-You can take helicopter rides along the coast or, if you’re more daring, hang glide.
+There are plenty of adventures available in Hawaii.
+You can take helicopter rides along the coast or hang glide if you’re more daring.

-There are also ATV tours that will take you deep into the Hawaiian rain forests and zip lines that take you sailing over the treetops.
+ATV tours will also take you deep into the Hawaiian rain forests and zip lines that take you sailing over the treetops.